-Bath Strategy Matrix C SA Objectives Detailed questions: does the policy Short term Med term Long term Commentary Mitigation or enhancement Response from BANES development will need to be dealt with through development control policies.
+Bath Strategy Matrix SA Objectives Detailed questions: does the policy Short term Med term Long term Commentary Mitigation or enhancement Response from BANES policies.
 The Bath Strategy includes several measures to encourage more active use of the riverfront.
 Increasing use of the riverfront and development at the riverfront could potentially affect biodiversity through increased lighting.
 However, this should be controlled through the Environmental Quality Core Policy and other saved policies of the Local Plan.
-Development in Bath will need to ensure that groundwater resources are not adversely affected. measures."
-Ground water resources and light pollution considered to be generic matter best dealt with in Environmental Quality section of Core Policy The submission version also introduced the following text as part of Policy B1 (10) "c: Implementing the Air Quality Management Plan." and "e: Addressing land remediation within the Central Area and Western Corridor in relation to industrial and utilities uses.
+Development in Bath will need to ensure that groundwater resources are not adversely affected. of 'Smarter Choices' for transport will be pursued e.g. through the development of travel plans for new and existing sites, expansion of car clubs and other appropriate measures."
+Ground water resources and light pollution considered to be generic matter best dealt with in Environmental Quality section of Core Policy The draft plan version also introduced the following text as part of Policy B1 (10) "c: Implementing the Air Quality Management Plan.' and "e: Addressing land remediation

+Bath Strategy Matrix SA Objectives Detailed questions: does the policy Short M term Med term Long term Commentary Mitigation or enhancement Response from BANES within the Central Area and Western Corridor in relation to industrial and utilities uses.
 The decommissioning and removal of the Windsor Gas Holder Station must be addressed as part of the redevelopment of Bath Western Riverside and its environs".
-Objective 16: Encourage sustainable construction Development that demonstrates sustainable design and construction 0 0 0 The Bath Strategy text in relation to the Central Area and Western Corridor states that the forthcoming Place Making DPD will establish the potential use of individual sites and set out sustainable design principles.
-This statement should be made in Recommendation: The Bath Strategy should state that the Place Making DPD will establish the potential use of individual sites and set out sustainable design principles, in relation to the whole of Change now made to 2.12 to this effect.
+Objective 16: Encourage sustainable construction Development that demonstrates sustainable design and construction Minimise consumption and extraction of minerals 0 0 0 The Bath Strategy text in relation to the Central Area and Western Corridor states that the forthcoming Place Making DPD will establish the potential use of individual sites and set out sustainable design principles.
+This statement should be made in relation to the whole of the Bath Strategy and not just in relation to this part of the city because it makes it unclear whether sustainable design principles will also apply to development elsewhere in the city.
+Recommendation: The Bath Strategy should state that the Place Making DPD will establish the potential use of individual sites and set out sustainable design principles, in relation to the whole of Bath.
+Change now made to 2.12 to this effect.